excusezmoi/humanRandomSequenceGenerationAnalysis/README.md

 #### Markov.py

 **Show the Markov matrix of the "number" condition** of each participant.
 And also the weighted Markov matrix, which considers the objective distance between the numbers.
+The objective distance is also provided.

+The MarkovChainAll class has the attribute of participant, such as p1, p2.
+And the respective participant attribute has the condition attribute, such as snum, fact.
+The respective condition attribute is a MarkovChain class object, which has the attribute of Markov matrix, Weighted Markov matrix, and the average objective difference.

 #### subjectiveDistance.py